Have you ever noticed that people are often trying out different foods for the benefit of enhancing certain body parts.

 For best absorption of lutein and zeaxanthin, cook it with a little bit of vegetable oil.

-Other good sources of zeaxanthin for eye-health: Spinach, broccoli, green peas
+Other good sources of zeaxanthin for eye-health would be spinach, broccoli, green peas

 Italian cooks saute kale.